 The Heart Attack and Stroke Program focuses on educating the community about the signs of a heart attack and stroke and the importance of calling 9-1-1 immediately.
 Time is of the essence — the sooner the 9-1-1 call is made, the sooner Hawaii County paramedics can trigger the Activation Team at the hospital before transporting the patient to the Emergency Room.
 If the patient is brought in on time, we can provide clot-busting medication that could save the patient’s and help reduce the damaging effects of the heart attack or stroke.

 Hilo Medical Center’s activation teams have dramatically improved the way we deliver care.
-We are working with our community to prevent trauma, heart attack and stroke and detect sepsis as early as possible.
+We are working with our community to prevent trauma, heart attack, stroke, and to detect sepsis as early as possible.
 In the event you or a loved one need us, we are here to provide the best possible care we can deliver.